10up/classifai/README.md

 ## Set Up Language Processing (via Microsoft Azure)

-Note that [Text to Speech](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/text-to-speech) can convert your posts/pages to human speech:

 ### 1. Sign up for Azure services

-- [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
+* [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
-- Log into your account and create a new [*Speech Service*](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/overview) Service if you do not already have one.
+* Log into your account and create a new [*Speech Service*](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/overview) Service if you do not already have one.
 It may take a minute for your account to fully populate with the default resource group to use.
-- Click `Keys and Endpoint` in the left hand Resource Management menu to view the `Endpoint` URL for this resource.
+* Click `Keys and Endpoint` in the left hand Resource Management menu to view the `Endpoint` URL for this resource.
-- Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.
+* Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.

-### 2. Configure Microsoft Azure API and Key under ClassifAI > Language Processing > Microsoft Azure
+### 2. Configure Microsoft Azure API and Key under Tools > ClassifAI > Language Processing > Microsoft Azure

-- In the `Endpoint URL` field, enter your `API endpoint`.
+* In the `Endpoint URL` field, enter your `API endpoint`.
-- In the `API Key` field, enter your `KEY 1`.
+* In the `API Key` field, enter your `KEY 1`.
-- Click **Save Changes** (the page will reload).
+* Click **Save Changes** (the page will reload).
-- If connected successfully, a new dropdown with the label "Voices" will be displayed.
+* If connected successfully, a new dropdown with the label "Voices" will be displayed.
-- Select a voice as per your choice.
+* Select a voice as per your choice.
-- Select a post type that should use this service.
+* Select a post type that should use this service.

 ### 3. Using the Text to Speech service

-- Assuming the post type selected is "post", create a new post and publish it.
+* Assuming the post type selected is "post", create a new post and publish it.
-- After a few seconds, a "Preview" button will appear under the ClassifAI settings panel.
+* After a few seconds, a "Preview" button will appear under the ClassifAI settings panel.
-- Click the button to preview the generated speech audio for the post.
+* Click the button to preview the generated speech audio for the post.
+* View the post on the front-end and see a read-to-me feature has been added

 ## Set Up Image Processing (via Microsoft Azure)